Every year, we end up having my husband’s very large family over for Thanksgiving.

 Pinecones are scattered rampantly down the middle, and atop each place setting.
 The candle is made from nested vases and trimmed sticks.
 Those folded napkins match perfectly.

 Tie a yellow ribbon round the old oak twig candle holder and invite a few friends over.
-You’ll have a picturesque picnic in your own backyard.
+You’ll have a picturesque picnic in your own backyard with this,and other, lovely tablescapes for fall.

-I know what you’re thinking: this does not look like a fall tablescape.
+I know what you’re thinking: this does not look like a tablescape for fall.

 Well, you’re right.
 This picture is a shot of the arrangement suggested for Christmas or New Year’s.
 It’s that tree in the center!